Offhand Attack 5e (Updated for 2024)

 Fighting Style: Two-Weapon Fighting

-As expected, the fighting style centered around using both hands works with offhand attacks.
+As expected, the Fighting Style centered around using both hands works with offhand attacks.
 It simply removes the downside of not having the additional damage from your ability modifier to your offhand attacks.
 This is available for College of Swords bards, fighters, and rangers.
 Other classes can learn this fighting style with the Fighting Initiate feat.

 Dual Wielder (Feat)